 In the individual perspective (Fig. S3c), group modularity actually helps with diversity indices dg and ncc, possibly because there are fewer long-range links.
 The trends for local diversity are roughly similar and not affected much by group modularity.
 Additionally, instead of only looking at topic group diversity in the population sense, one could also inspect it in the individual perspective.
 On average (Fig. S3b, top), for more modular intralayer networks, social influence benefits topic group diversity in the agents, because the agents would have higher chance to learn out of their own comfort zone, especially if their initial topics belong to the same groups.
 With decreasing group modularity, these differences between α do not seem to matter any more.

 Figure 3 Summary of population and individual diversity indices due to α, across different block models.
-Within each heatmap, x-axis shows decreasing modularity of intralayer model (via increasing inter-modular connectivity), y-axis is α.
+Within each heatmap, the x-axis shows decreasing modularity of intralayer model (via increasing inter-modular connectivity), and the y-axis is α.
 The color represents values at the end of the simulations, and min-max normalized within each metric.
 From left to right are different diversity metrics.
 From top to bottom are different group correspondence initialization strategies.

 Inspecting the end values of these different metrics in Fig. 3 taken into account group-correspondence initialization strategies reveal these effects more clearly.